daimoonis/ngx-color/README.md

 * each component uses encapsulation strategy as ViewEncapsulation.None
 * fix for sketch component for IE 11
 * code refactored
+* new _material-theming.scss available in bundle with Material theming support for all components
+* standard .css available in two modes as light and dark version (light-theme.min.css and dark-theme.min.css)

 ## Getting Started